LukeEcomod/blopti/README.md

 3. Clone or download this repository.

 ## How to use?
+Choose to work either in the Python2 or the Python3 folders.
+The Python3 folder will be updated, but the Python2 snapshot should work.

 There are 3 alternative ways to run the code:
   - ```main.py``` runs the general computation without any optimization algorithm.
 It still allows for more than one iteration.
   - ```ga_try_2.py``` runs the Genetic Algorithm version.